hatellezp/rustoner/README.md

 DLs works like model theory, where you have axioms (that we put in a TBox) and also some grounded knowledge (that we put in ABoxes).
-From this you can, under the limitations of the logic that you use (*dl_lite_r* here), ask question (queries), know if there are problems in your data (consistency verification) and sometimes ask for implicit information in your data (reason and inference).
+From this you can, under the limitations of the logic that you use (*dl_lite_r* here), ask questions (queries), know if there are problems in your data (consistency verification) and sometimes ask for implicit information in your data (reason and inference).

 ## Use